sariaRiski02/lamdaphp-framework/readme.md

 ### 🫶 Credits

 Developed by **Muhammat Rizky Saria**
-A student who loves PHP too much and decided to turn a fun project into a Undergraduate Final Project.
+A student who loves PHP too much, Love Design Pattern and decided to turn a fun project into a Undergraduate Final Project.

 ```